nginxinc/nginx-wiki/source/start/index.rst

 Other Examples
 --------------

-Of course, Nginx can do much more.
+Of course, NGINX can do much more.
 We're barely scratching the surface.
 If you're interested, you can take a look at some other examples that have been developed.